OpenCamp-cc/opencamp.cc/content/_index.md

     - All: Personal Projects #2, optionally project #3
         - These may be completed after the Bootcamp if the scope of the projects are big.

-Computer Science (CS) Fundamentals such as Data Structures and Algorithms will be covered on a weekly basis from the start of the Bootcamp til the end.
+Computer Science (CS) Fundamentals such as Data Structures and Algorithms will be covered on a weekly basis.

 ## Tuition Fees